 Abby directs for the Netflix documentary series, Chef’s Table, which has garnered Emmy nominations for Outstanding Documentary of Nonfiction Series and Outstanding Music composition for a Series.
 Her episode profiling chef Cristina Martinez is being called one of the best and highest ranking episodes of the series.
 Chef Martinez is an undocumented Mexican immigrant with a remarkable story and two renowned restaurants in Philadelphia.
 Abby’s season six episode featuring chef Mashama Bailey is a fresh and intimate story about the South and chef Bailey’s own culinary style at her restaurant, The Grey, a renovated bus station in Savannah, Georgia, that explores and honors the heritage of Southern African-American cuisine.
-She has also profiled chef Ana Ros of Slovenia in season two and chef Tim Raue of Germany for the series’ third season, which premiered at the Berlin International Film Festival, and in the latest series, Chef’s Table: Pizza, Abby’s episode profiles Kyoto-based chef Yoshihiro Imai’s deep respect for nature in his pizzas, served in the multi-course style of dining known as kaiseki.
+She has also profiled chef Ana Ros of Slovenia in season two, chef Tim Raue of Germany for the series’ third season, which premiered at the Berlin International Film Festival, and in the latest series, Chef’s Table: Pizza, Abby’s episode profiles Kyoto-based chef Yoshihiro Imai’s deep respect for nature in his pizzas, served in the multi-course style of dining known as kaiseki.

 In the new AppleTV+ series Dear…, Abby directs the fourth episode with Oprah Winfrey as the icon discusses the pivotal turn in her career to becoming a paragon of the “live your best life” mantra.

 Her award-winning feature documentary, Do You Dream in Color?, looks at the injustices in the education system for students who are blind.
 It screened and won awards at festivals across the nation and screened at the Metropolitan Museum of Art in NYC.
 In 2017, it was selected to be part of a national screening series to empower disabled teenagers presented by the National Federation of the Blind.